gromacs/gromacs/docs/user-guide/cmdline.rst

 calculating normal angles between three atoms and/or centers-of-mass, making it a partial replacement for :ref:`gmx angle` as well.

+gmx protonate

+**replaced**

+This was a very old tool originally written for united atom force fields, where it was necessary to generate all hydrogens after running a trajectory in order to calculate e.g. distance restraint violations.
+The functionality to simply protonate a structure is available in :ref:`gmx pdb2gmx`.
+If there is significant interest, we might reintroduce it after moving to new topology formats in the future.

 gmx freevolume
 ..............